DougBurke/sherpa/docs/plots/backends.rst

-Since Sherpa does not process those options itself, but just passes them on to the underlying backend module, they are not documented here - see the documenation of the specific plotting module for details.
-Also, they will fail and raise an error if the plotting backend in use doesn ot understand the ``url`` keyword.
+Since Sherpa does not process those options itself, but just passes them on to the underlying backend module, they are not documented here - see the documentation of the specific plotting module for details.
+Also, they will fail and raise an error if the plotting backend in use does not understand the ``url`` keyword.

 In some cases, the Sherpa plotting commands create several visualization elements at the same time (lines, symbols, error bars, axes, labels).
 This makes